ikmb/deepvariant/docs/usage.md

 The pipeline supports different tool chains, depending on input.
 These can be specified as comma-separated list, for example:

-Short reads: `--tools Deepvariant,Manta,Vep` will perform read alignments, SNP/Indel as well as SV calling and finally run the variant effect predictor on the SNP/INDEL set(s).
+Short reads: `--tools deepvariant,manta,vep` will perform read alignments, SNP/Indel as well as SV calling and finally run the variant effect predictor on the SNP/INDEL set(s).

-Long reads: `--tools Deepvariant,PBSV` will perform read alignments and SNP/Indel as well as SV calling.
+Long reads: `--tools deepvariant,pbsv` will perform read alignments and SNP/Indel as well as SV calling.

 Providing no tools will only perform alignment and deduplication of alignments.

 All options:

-* [Deepvariant](https://github.com/google/deepvariant) - perform variant calling using Google Deepvariant (long- and short reads)
+* [deepvariant](https://github.com/google/deepvariant) - perform variant calling using Google Deepvariant (long- and short reads)
-* [PBSV](https://github.com/PacificBiosciences/pbsv) - perform SV calling (long reads)
+* [pbsv](https://github.com/PacificBiosciences/pbsv) - perform SV calling (long reads)
-* [Manta](https://github.com/Illumina/manta) - perform SV calling (short reads)
+* [manta](https://github.com/Illumina/manta) - perform SV calling (short reads)
-* [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html) - perform variant effect prediction (long- and short reads, requires Deepvariant)
+* [vep](https://www.ensembl.org/info/docs/tools/vep/index.html) - perform variant effect prediction (long- and short reads, requires Deepvariant)
-* Intersect - create a set of FastQ files that only include those reads overlapping --intervals (or the built-in calling regions)
+* intersect - create a set of FastQ files that only include those reads overlapping --intervals (or the built-in calling regions)

 ### Sequencing setup(s)

 WGS data is often produced in multiple sequencing runs or across multiple lanes.
 This pipeline will automatically deal with such situations by using the sampleID as a grouping variable.
-Please do not concatenate your reads beforehand ; just ensure that data belonging to the same biological sample are grouped under the same id.
+Please do not concatenate your reads beforehand ; just ensure that data belonging to the same biological sample are grouped under the same SampleID.

 ### Options